mitchlloyd/podcast-press/README.md

 * Embedded artwork file "eme-artwork.jpg"
 * File renamed to "eric&mitch-002.mp3"
 * Any previsously set tags cleared (due to the `clear: true` setting)
+* File uploaded to S3 and made publicly readable

 Using as a Library